jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

 (4) Subsection (3) applies despite section 134 of the Crown Entities Act 2004.

 ### 70 Further provisions
-The provisions set out in Schedule 6 apply in respect of Pharmac, NZBS, and CHFA.
+The provisions set out in Schedule 6 apply in respect of Pharmac, NZBS, CHFA, and HQSC.

 ## Part 5 — Inquiries